GieskerB/AspectCppLibrary/docs/generated_docs/default_profiler_ah.rst

 **Detailed Description:**

-    The remaining non project wide configuration of the StackTrace aspect is the implementation of the printer interface.
+    The remaining non project wide configuration of the Profiler aspect is the implementation of the printer interface.
 This aspect provides it with the std::cout printer interface implementation.